 Every year, certain errors crop up again and again in FAFSA applications.
 To help prevent delays in your financial aid, it’s worth ensuring you aren’t making these common mistakes:

-• Leaving some fields blank.
+Leaving fields blank can result in errors when filing your application.
 Instead, write “0” or “N/A” where relevant.

-• Making errors in your Social Security number.
+The FAFSA requires a lot of personal and financial information.
+Making careless errors or submitting incorrect information can cause issues with your application.
+For example, make sure you submit the correct Social Security number.
 If you don’t use this number often, you may not know it by heart.
 But being one digit off here can throw things off.

-• Not reading questions carefully.
-Breezing through responses can lead to wrong answers or missed fields.
+Take your time and read the questions carefully.
+Breezing through the application in a rush can potentially lead to wrong answers or missed fields.

 SoFi Loan Products